-We’re approaching the holiday season.
-For many people, that means contributing to their community by donating their time or resources to a charitable organization.
-Those who enjoy cooking often sign up for serving holiday meals at their church or local food pantry, but now there’s a volunteer group that’s designed to transform your kitchen into a soup kitchen – or rather a lasagna kitchen.
+For many people, helping out means contributing to their community by donating their time or resources to a charitable organization.
+Those who enjoy cooking often sign up for serving meals at their church or local food pantry, but now there’s a volunteer group that’s designed to transform your kitchen into a soup kitchen – or rather a lasagna kitchen.

 For some people, volunteering at a community meal site is hard to commit to especially if you’re already working full-time and have a family to cook for.
 But imagine a volunteer role where you never have to leave your kitchen; you just have to cook a little extra and deliver it to a family in need down the street.
 Lasagna Love is here to make it that much easier for you to contribute to your community.